Joseph Stilwell: Burma retreat and offensive

+In August 1942, Stilwell opened a training center in Ramgarh, India, 200 mi west of Calcutta, to train Chinese troops which had retreated to Assam from Burma.
+Stilwell's decision to establish the center at Ramgarh met with opposition from several senior British commanders, including Wavell, primarily due to logistical reasons.
+Chinese soldiers at the center received medical care along with new weapons and uniforms and were trained how to operate artillery, Universal Carriers, and M3 Stuart tanks.
+By the end of December 1942, 32,000 Chinese troops were being trained at the center to create the 22nd and 38th Divisions along with three artillery regiments and a tank battalion.
 From the outset, Stilwell's primary goals were the opening of a land route to China from northern Burma and India by means of a ground offensive in northern Burma to allow more supplies to be transported to China and to organize, equip, and train a reorganized and competent Chinese army that would fight the Japanese in the China-Burma-India theater (CBI).
 Stilwell argued that the CBI was the only area with the possibility for the Allies to engage large numbers of troops against their common enemy, Japan.
 Unfortunately, the huge airborne logistical train of support from the US to British India was still being organized, and supplies being flown over the Hump were barely sufficient to maintain Chennault's air operations and replace some of the Chinese war losses, let alone equip and supply an entire army.

-Additionally, critical supplies intended for the CBI were being diverted to various crises in other combat theaters.
-Of the supplies that made it over the Hump, some were diverted by Chinese and American personnel to the black market for their personal enrichment.
-As a result, most Allied commanders in India, with the exception of General Orde Wingate and his Chindit operations, were focused on defensive measures.
+Additionally, critical supplies intended for the CBI were being diverted to other combat theaters.
+Some Chinese and American soldiers diverted the supplies that made it over the Hump to the black market for their personal enrichment.
+As a result, most Allied commanders in India, with the exception of General Orde Wingate and his Chindit operations, focused on defensive measures.